Why This $1,000 Slimline Receiver Feels Like a High-End: Marantz Cinema 70s Review 2025

 Listening Impressions: Music & Cinema

-When I threw on Norah Jones’s “Come Away With Me,” the Cinema 70s made her voice feel soft, intimate, and full of emotion like she was right in the room.
+When I threw on Norah Jones’s “Come Away With Me,” the Cinema 70s made her voice feel soft, intimate, and full of emotion, like she was right in the room.
 But then, switching to something energetic like Daft Punk’s “Giorgio by Moroder,” it handled the big dynamic swings with power and perfect control.

 For movies, it’s just as impressive.
 Testing it with Dune (2021) showed off its true theatrical skill.
 The soundstage was huge and enveloping, with effects placed perfectly in space, and it never sounded strained, even when really loud.
 This thing doesn’t just play sound; it uses it to create a whole experience.